AlexanderElias/linux/ssh-auto.md

 [Install]
 WantedBy=basic.target
 ```
-and enable the service with systemctl --user enable ssh-agent.
+Enable the service: `systemctl --user enable ssh-agent`

 Make sure you use WantedBy=basic.target and not WantedBy=default.target, as at least I had problems with ssh-agent not starting early enough with the latter.

 ## Step 3: Install and configure ksshaskpass